Pedro Borbón: After baseball

 Furthering his reputation as a workhorse, even after retiring from major league baseball, he continued to pitch consistently and well in his native Dominican Republic in winter ball and in semi-pro leagues in his adopted hometown in Texas.

-During the Major League Baseball strike of 1994–95, Borbon was a member of the Cincinnati Reds replacement team.
+During the MLB strike of 1994–95, Borbón was a replacement player for the Reds.

 Borbón was inducted into Cincinnati Reds Hall of Fame in 2010.
 He continued to return to Cincinnati for events such as the team's annual RedsFest and for the annual Reds Legends baseball camps in Ohio in which he would sometimes team up to instruct youths with his former fellow Reds reliever Clay Carroll.

-Borbón's son, Pedro Borbón, Jr. (born in 1967), pitched in the majors for nine seasons (1992–2003) for four teams.
+Borbón's son, Pedro Borbón Jr. (born in 1967), pitched in the majors for nine seasons (1992–2003) for four teams.

 Borbón died of cancer at age 65 on June 4, 2012, at his home in Pharr, Texas.
 He was cremated, and there was no memorial service.

-He was survived by his wife Maria Borbon; son Pedro Francisco Borbón; two daughters Gabriela Michelle Borbón and Maria Jacqueline Borbón married to Major League Baseball Player outfielder Carlos Peguero; Five grandsons Anthony Romeo Borbón, Pedro D. Borbón, Lennox Ezequiel Peguero, Robert Tiger Sanchez, Carlos Optimus Peguero; Two granddaughters Katelyn Borbón, Chloé Juliette Sanchez, two brothers Porfirio and Rafael Borbón; and a sister Maria de Jesus Borbón.
+He was survived by his wife Maria, son Pedro, and daughters Gabriela and Maria, who married former MLB outfielder Carlos Peguero.